openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

   * Interactive Shell services

 Once the immediate response to this attack is over, we will be providing a much more
-        detailed account of whatâ€™s happened, and what specific actions we are taking to prevent further exploits.
+        detailed account of what’s happened, and what specific actions we are taking to prevent further exploits.

 ### Reports